damnbhola/Fb/README.md

 ## Setup Instructions
 ```
-    $ workon mongodb
-    $ edit .env file
-    $ replace uri with your own mongo_uri
-    $ if you dont have one get it on mongodb atlas
+    $ edit .env file replace uri with your own mongo_uri if you want (if you dont have one get it on mongodb atlas).
+    $ or just click start
 ```